ardatan/graphql-tools/docs/source/resolvers.md

 }
 ```

-Which could be used it in an actual field resolver like this:
+Which could be used in an actual field resolver like this:

 ```js
 import { combineResolvers } from 'graphql-resolvers'